Troy: Troy III–V

 "Schliemann's Trench".
 Layers are marked with Roman numerals.

 Troy continued to be occupied between 2300 BC and 1750 BC.
 However, little is known about these several layers due to Schliemann's careless excavation practices.
 In order to fully excavate the citadel of Troy II, he destroyed most remains from this period without first documenting them.
 These settlements appear to have been smaller and poorer than previous ones, though this interpretation could be merely the result of gaps in the surviving evidence.
 The settlements included a dense residential neighbourhood in the citadel.
 Walls from Troy II may have been reused as part of Troy III (c.
-2350/2300-2200/2150 BC).
+2350/2300 to 2200/2150 BC).

 Middle Bronze Age

 Troy IV (c.
-2000-1820 BC) sees the introduction of domed ovens.
+2000–1820 BC) sees the introduction of domed ovens, and mudbrick was used to construct houses without the use of stone foundations for the first time at Troy.

 By the period of Troy V (c.
-1820-1750 BC), the city had once again expanded outside the citadel to the west.
+1820–1750 BC), the city had once again expanded outside the citadel to the west.
 In Troy V, artefacts include Anatolian-style "red-cross bowls" as well as imported Minoan objects.
 They would trade with other cities around them.
+Earthquakes during the 18th century damaged parts of Troy V including the ruined houses.

 Troy VI–VII

 Troy VI–VII was a major Late Bronze Age city consisting of a steep fortified citadel and a sprawling lower town below it.
 It was a thriving coastal city with a considerable population, equal in size to second-tier Hittite settlements.
-It had a distinct Northwest Anatolian culture and extensive foreign contacts, including with Mycenaean Greece, and its position at the mouth of the Dardanelles has been argued to have given it the function of regional capital, its status protected by treaties.
-Aspects of its architecture are consistent with the Iliad's description of mythic Troy, and several of its sublayers (VIh and VIIa) show potential signs of violent destruction.
+It had a distinct Northwest Anatolian culture and extensive foreign contacts, including with Mycenaean Greece, and its position at the mouth of the Dardanelles has been argued to have given it the function of a regional capital, its status protected by treaties.
+Aspects of its architecture are consistent with the Iliads description of mythic Troy, and several of its sublayers (VIh and VIIa) show potential signs of violent destruction.
 Thus, these sublayers are among the candidates for a potential historical setting of those myths.

+Late Bronze Age Troy includes parts of the archaeological layers known as Troy VI and Troy VII.
+Troy VI was built c.
+1750 BC.
+Its final sublayer, Troy VIh, was destroyed c.
+1300 BC.
+The early sublayers of Troy VII were contemporary with the late period of Mycenaean culture and the Hittite Empire.
+The later layers were contemporary with the Greek Dark Ages and the Neo-Hittite states.